 Additionally, the ESG initiatives of a company can make a significant difference in how consumers perceive the brand.
 Therefore, it’s imperative that they are in line with the purpose of the company, and the image it wishes to portray.

-By working on improving the ESG ratings, companies can improve their relationships with customers, employees, and shareholders, increase investments, gain access to lower-cost capital, and win stakeholder trust.
+By working on improving ESG ratings, companies can improve their relationships with stakeholders, increase investments, gain access to lower-cost capital, and win trust.

 How to improve ESG score?

 Improving the ESG scores may require a long-term approach and commitment, but it is clear that the investor interest in ESG standards is here to stay.
 As Gen Z becomes a significant consumer segment, it is expected that ESG considerations will be at the heart of mainstream investing.

 Therefore working toward a higher ESG score is not only beneficial for our society as a whole but can also help drive strong financial results in the future.

 1. Make sure the management is on board

 Before you commit to developing an ESG strategy, ensure that the management team is willing to allocate resources for meeting the ESG goals.
 Depending on the size, age, and culture of the organization, getting things right can be a time-consuming and expensive process, which may involve several departments.

 In spite of the most sincere intentions, it is nearly impossible to address every issue equally, so it’s crucial to select ESG topics that are most relevant to your organization and sector.
 There are two major factors to consider when choosing which ESG goals to address first: